 Spot the red flags and build your confidence to avoid phishing threats!

 To solve the problem, I recommended a multi‑level approach that began with a scenario‑based eLearning experience.
 This allowed employees to interact with realistic phishing emails and practice choosing the right response.
-Scenario‑based learning pulls people in, builds confidence, and prepares them to handle real‑world threats.
+Scenario‑based learning pulls learners in, builds confidence, and prepares them to handle real‑world threats.

 eLearning was the right solution for several reasons: